 The Bottom Line

 The government has created incentives for business owners.
-As a self-employed person, you are missing out on wealth-building opportunities if you do not explore these retirement planning options.
+As a self-employed person, you are missing out on wealth-building opportunities if you do not explore these retirement plan options.
 Don’t let the high contribution limits of these plans scare you; your investment plan is unique, and the worst thing to do is not invest at all.
 As always, consult with a financial planning or tax professional when thinking through your unique investing and retirement strategy.

 *This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 This helps us provide you with free content, like this blog!
 You can read my full disclaimer here: https://yoquierodineropodcast.com/policy